MetOffice/simulation-systems/source/WorkingPractices/approvals.rst

 Approval Process
 ================

 Every pull request will need to get approval from a group of people.
-These approvals are marked in the pull request description by those signing off the approval.
+Code Owner approvals are automatically requested when the pull request is marked as `Ready for Review`, while required Configuration Owner approvals will be listed on the trac.log testing summary.

 .. tip::